 Growing an engaged, loyal subscriber base also speaks volumes about the quality of your content and its emotional resonance.
 Even though hoards of content saturate the internet and most people's inboxes today, people are still actively engaging with your content, which is a clear sign that they actually value it.

-In 2015, HubSpot made a revolutionary discovery about their organic monthly blog traffic -- the overwhelming majority of it came from posts published prior to that month.
-In fact, 76% of their monthly blog views came from these old posts.
+In 2015, HubSpot made a revolutionary discovery about our organic monthly blog traffic -- the overwhelming majority of it came from posts published prior to that month.
+In fact, 76% of monthly blog views came from these old posts.

-Today, their groundbreaking revelation rings louder than ever -- 89% of their monthly blog views currently come from posts that were published at least six months prior, and they’ve developed an entire strategy dedicated to refreshing and republishing these historical pieces of content.
+Today, the groundbreaking revelation rings louder than ever -- 89% of our monthly blog views currently come from posts that were published at least six months prior, and we've developed an entire strategy dedicated to refreshing and republishing these historical pieces of content.

 These types of blog posts are called "updates", and they comprise 35-40% of HubSpot's editorial calendar.
-And by refreshing them with new information and SEO optimization and then effectively republishing them as new blog posts, HubSpot can build upon their existing organic value that these posts have accumulated through backlinks and user engagement and double or even triple their traffic.
-This process also helps HubSpot optimize their blog for efficiency, decreasing the amount of new content they have to create while increasing their organic traffic and conversions.
+By refreshing posts with new information and effectively republishing them as new blog posts, HubSpot can build upon its existing organic value that these posts have accumulated through backlinks and user engagement and double or even triple their traffic.
+This process also helps HubSpot optimize our blog for efficiency, decreasing the amount of new content we have to create while increasing our organic traffic and conversions.

 According to a content format study conducted by Edison Research and Triton Digital, people age 12 and older are listening to online audio content at unprecedented levels.
 On average, people spend 17 hours per week tuning into their favorite podcasts, online radio shows, and audiobooks.
 There are also 14 million more weekly podcast listeners this year compared to last year, which is more than Guinea's entire population.